Sheryl D. Hill is on a mission to make travel awesome in life-saving ways.

-Tragically, their futures were forever altered when Tyler – vibrant, athletic, leader and role model -died a preventable death on his People to People Student Ambassador trip to Japan.
+Allen & Sheryl Hill understand that it takes grit to make a pearl.
+Tragically, their futures were forever altered when Tyler, their vibrant, athletic, leader and role model teenage son, died a preventable death on a People to People Student Ambassador trip to Japan.
 He was barely sixteen.

-She has been seen in USA Today, Saturday Evening Post, ABC, NBC, CBS, Huffington Post, and more.
+She has been seen in USA Today, Saturday Evening Post, ABC, NBC, CBS, Newsweek, Forbes, Huffington Post and more.
 She pours her time and talent into Depart Smart’s four pillars of strength: Awareness, Tools and Resources, Education and Advocacy in award-winning ways.

 Sheryl is proud to attract industry leaders who have helped Depart Smart earn Emmy & Telly awards for public service announcements, Guidestar Platinum Partner status for transparency, the first ever state bill to put the “count” in “accountability” – safety reports on programs escorting our kids into foreign country for school credit.

 Sheryl is also the mother of Alec Hill, as well as the host mom to eight international youth for more than twelve years.
 The Hills are proud to share their family with Sari of Finland, Caroline of Sweden, Sylvie of France, Gilly of South Africa, Nikita of Germany, Yusuke of Japan, Roberto of Chile and João of Brazil.
 The Hills have been in foreign countries with all of them.
 They believe in the value of intercultural experiences.